docelic/amber-introduction/README.md

 amber db version
 ```

-But, beware:
+Before these commands will work, you will need to configure database

-Before these commands will work, you will need to take care of a couple things.
+credentials:

 First, create a user to access the database.
 For PostgreSQL, this is done by invoking something like: